DenysPacheco/utils/web/optmization/html-tips.md

 Use Webp images format
 - more efficient on browser
-- less size than png (and jpeg), with transparency
+- smaller size than png (and jpeg), with transparency
 - ...
 - better?